 Encouraged by peer adoption and industry recommendations, financial institutions are rapidly deploying AI solutions for financial crime management.

-Machine learning and robotic process automation (RPA) and machine learning algorithms are being leveraged for both BSA/AML compliance and fraud detection solutions to improve efficiency and effectiveness.
+Machine learning and robotic process automation (RPA) are being leveraged for both BSA/AML compliance and fraud detection solutions to improve efficiency and effectiveness.
 With the right technology in place, your financial institution can benefit from improved customer onboarding experiences, reduction in false positive alerts, better detection of financial crime, and overall savings in operational expenses.

 Your institution should be evaluating AI approaches now, in context of your own financial crime management systems, policies and processes, to ensure you maximize the potential of these new technologies.